SirAlfy/EdgeAutoDocs/README.md

 ### Nodes
-On the left Click Instance Templates
+Navigate to the compute engine and on the left Click Instance Templates.

 1. Name your Instance: We used the scheme edgeauto-#
 2. Select  machine type: 1vCPU with 3.75GB of memory